 To book and for more information click here

 An exhibition of art inspired by the Augustine Camino at Chartham Vineyard, each Saturday from September 25th to October 30th 2021 between 10.30am – 5.00 pm, part of Canterbury Festival ART at Chartham Vineyard’s Art Gallery and Exhibition Space – open Saturdays 10.30 – 5.00.

 By the Creative Pilgrimage – seven local artists working in a variety of media.

 The pilgrims are: Liz Garnett, Alexandra Le Rossignol, Sonia McNally, Fiona Taylor, Bay Lees, Marion Lynn and Caroline Hymers.
-They have walked through the winter months from November 2019 to March 2020 experiencing the seasonal changes in the landscape and nature.
+They have walked the whole route from Rochester to Ramsgate over the last two years experiencing the seasonal changes in the landscape and nature.
 Visiting Christian places of worship along the route has inspired their art.
-Rain and wind has not prevented them walking.